chericito/mobohubb-docs/docs/CONFIGURATION/tags.md

 ---
 title: Tags
 excerpt: >-
-  **Tags** are a sophisticated feature in Mobohubb that helps you segment data, streamline searches, and apply specific actions across multiple sites under one account.
+  **Tags** are a sophisticated feature in mobohubb that helps you segment data, streamline searches, and apply specific actions across multiple sites under one account.
 Each tag is associated with a color code to make visual identification quick and easy.
 Tags can also be category-specific, meaning you